pagopa/rtd-ms-transaction-filter/README.md

 - _Java 1.8+_
 - _batch-transaction-filter.jar_ artifact

-For the application of PGP encryption to the result file, produced by the batch, there will also need a file containing the public key to be used, reported in __Appendix 1 - PGP public key__.
 For the application of decryption of the PGP pan file, it must be provided a file containing the secret key to be applied for the operation.
 To produce the artifact from the source code it will be necessary to have an installation of Maven and a java compiler (jdk1.8+).